wilfred-asomanii/journal-app/README.md

 # Journal App

 This is an App with which users can put down thoughts, feelings or even other important stuff for safe keeping.
-All data will be synced across their devices.
+This project is the final challenge of the 2018 ALCwithGoogle programme.

+This project is the direct result of the motivation I've got from ALC to take my android develompent to another level.

+This is a relatively simple implementaion of CRUD using Firebase Firestore, Storage and Material Design.
+Text input are stored in Firestore, images attached are uploaded to cloud storage.
+This data is persistent online, hence, even if the user logs into another device, their data are available.
+And the app has a cool name too *Journally*

 ## Getting Started

-To run this code or install the APK directly, you need:
+You can clone the repo or just install the [APK](https://github.com/wil-power/journal-app/blob/master/release/app-release.apk)

-### Run Code
+### Prerequisite To Run Code

-* Android Studio
+* Android Studio 2.4 and above
 * Build tools version 28
 * Add Firebase to the project.
 Follow [Add Firebase to Android Project](https://firebase.google.com/docs/android/setup)
 * Add Google Authentication to the project.
 Follow [Add Google Authentication](https://developers.google.com/identity/sign-in/android/start-integrating)

-### Installing APK
+### Prerequisites To Install APK
 * Make sure Google Play Services is installed on target device.

 # Screenshots